Skrylar/ImpromptuModular/README.md

-## Semi-Modular Synth <a id="sms-16"></a>
+## Semi-Modular Synth 16<a id="sms-16"></a>

 ![IM](res/img/SemiModularSynth.jpg)

 An all-in-one pre-patched semi-modular synthesizer.
 Based on the [PhraseSeq16](#phrase-seq-16) sequencer by Impromptu Modular and the [Fundamental](https://vcvrack.com/Fundamental.html) modules by VCV.
-A typical signal flow is patched by a set of internal default connections, the majority of which are shown by interconnecting lines on the face-plate of the module.
+Please see those links for the respective manuals, while keeping in mind that not all features of the Fundamental modules were implemented in Semi-Modular Synth 16.
+A typical signal flow is patched by a set of internal default connections, the majority of which are shown by interconnecting lines on the faceplate of the module.
 These internal connections are overridden by any cables patched into those related jacks.